hanwiz/context-queries/README.md

 I know, media-queries are standard, but I don't like them. :)

 I mean, in a modular responsive website project, <b>the context should be the point</b>, not the media device.
-The design of a news list displayed on a smartphone or on a desktop sidebar is so different?
+The design of a news list displayed on a smartphone viewport or on a desktop sidebar is so different?

 Context-queries works by matching the correct css style depending on the container size, not on the device viewport size.

 <b>What are the advantages of this approach?</b>

-You can easily reuse the same element block (html+css) in many sections of your website (main section, header, sidebar,...).
+You can easily reuse the same element block (html+css) in many sections of your website (main, header, sidebar,...).
-No matter if the user will display it via tablet, smartphone, webtv,...
+No matter if the user will display it via tablet, smartphone, web-tv,...

 If the element container is the &lt;body&gt;, then context-queries  works identically to media-queries.